 c) that certain frequency bands used by space weather applications have unique physical characteristics, so that migration to alternative frequency bands is not possible;

-[RCC]

-d) the need to include within the agenda of WRC-27 an item for studies to be conducted on compatibility and frequency sharing for space weather sensors with incumbent radiocommunication services and for possible allocations for MetAids (space weather), on the basis of the outcomes of studies of ITU-R,
+[Editor’s note: noting d to be deleted if relevant new a.i. would be accepted for WRC-27.
+If retained, this note has to be revised]d) the need to include within the agenda of WRC-27 an item for studies to be conducted on compatibility and frequency sharing for space weather sensors with incumbent radiocommunication services and for possible allocations for MetAids (space weather), on the basis of the outcomes of studies of ITU-R,

 resolves

+1 that the following definition for space weather shall be used:

+space weather: natural phenomena, mainly originating from solar activity and occurring beyond the

+major portion of the Earth’s atmosphere, that impact Earth’s environment and human activities;

+2 that space weather sensor systems may operate under the meteorological aids service

+(space weather) allocations;

+3 that an active space weather sensor is a system in the meteorological aids service (MetAids) (space weather) by means of which information is obtained by transmission and reception of radio waves;

+4 that a receive-only space weather sensor is a system in the MetAids (space weather) by means of which information is obtained by reception of radio waves of natural origin, or by the opportunistic reception of transmissions of other specific radiocommunication services;

-1 to recognize the importance of the spectrum usage by space weather applications for monitoring space weather phenomena and events that impact services critical to the economy, safety and security of administrations and their populations;
+5 to recognize the importance of the spectrum usage by space weather applications for monitoring space weather phenomena and events that impact services critical to the economy, safety and security of administrations and their populations;

-2 to urge administrations to take into account space weather radio-frequency requirements and in particular protection of the related frequency bands;
+6 to urge administrations to take into account space weather radio-frequency requirements and in particular protection of the related frequency bands;